 - In most states, license plates stay with the seller, not the car, though California is a notable exception; check travel-services provider AAA’s Digest of Motor Laws for your state’s specific restrictions.

 - If the plates remain with the original owner, remove them so you don’t retain a legal tie to the car.
 If the plates stay with the vehicle and will transfer to the new owner, you need to fill out the proper paperwork at the Department of Motor Vehicles so the plates can then be transferred to the new owner.

 - Call your insurance company and have the vehicle removed from your policy.

 - If the buyer chooses to pay by money order, follow the same safe-payment guidelines for accepting checks.
 Verify the name and amount with the issuing bank, and request a money order from a local bank whenever possible.

-- As long as you were forthright with information about your car in the selling process, you shouldn't be liable for anything once the sale is complete.
-In most states, the law assumes that private-party sales carry "as is" status.
-Still, it doesn't hurt to get that understanding in writing.
-Have both parties sign off before the transaction is complete.
+- As long as you were forthright with information about your car in the selling process, you shouldn’t be liable for anything once the sale is complete.
+In most states, the law assumes that private-party sales carry “as is” status.
+Still, it doesn’t hurt to get that understanding in writing.
+Have both parties sign off before the vehicle transfer is complete.

 Cars.com’s Editorial department is your source for automotive news and reviews.
 In line with Cars.com’s long-standing ethics policy, editors and reviewers don’t accept gifts or free trips from automakers.
 The Editorial department is independent of Cars.com’s advertising, sales and sponsored content departments.